I am a researcher ...

-I am currently a Gender & Development Manager (Research) at the UNICEF Office of Research - Innocenti.
-I was a Senior Technical Advisor on Women's Rights at ActionAid UK and a 2018 Africa Fellow in the Social Protection and Jobs Global Practice at the World Bank Group.
+My previous role was a Gender & Development Manager (Research) at the UNICEF Office of Research - Innocenti, leading and managing a research programme on gender-responsive and age-sensitive social protection.
+Prior to this, I was a Senior Technical Advisor on Women's Rights at ActionAid UK and a 2018 Africa Fellow in the Social Protection and Jobs Global Practice at the World Bank Group.
 I previously worked at Social Development Direct (SDDirect) as a Technical Specialist on Women's Economic Empowerment.
-Prior to that, I was a Research Fellow in the Cities Cluster at the Institute of Development Studies (IDS), University of Sussex.
+Before that, I was a Research Fellow in the Cities Cluster at the Institute of Development Studies (IDS), University of Sussex.
 Before that, a Research Officer in the Gender and Sexualities Cluster (also at IDS).

-A human geographer by training with qualitative and participatory research skills, in the last ten years, I have delivered assignments across a diverse scope of thematic areas: women's economic rights and women’s economic empowerment, the care economy (paid and unpaid), urban development and infrastructure, social protection, food security and nutrition, as well as sexual and gender-based violence, engaging with men and boys and youth empowerment.
+A human geographer by training with strong qualitative and participatory research and analytical skills, in the last thirteen years, I have conceptualised, designed and delivered projects across a diverse scope of thematic areas for women and girls’, and other historically marginalised groups and communities: women's economic rights and women’s and girls' economic empowerment, the care economy (paid and unpaid), urban development and infrastructure, social protection, food security and nutrition, as well as child protection, sexual and gender-based violence, engaging with men and boys and youth empowerment.

-I have a BSc in Human and Physical Geography from the University of Reading, an MSc in Urbanisation and Development and a PhD in Human Geography and Urban Studies - both from the London School of Economics.
-My PhD, which was awarded a one-year Leverhulme Trust Award to conduct my fieldwork - explored the lives of male and female domestic workers in Lagos, Nigeria.
+I have a PhD in Human Geography and Urban Studies, an MSc in Urbanisation and Development - both from the London School of Economics, and a BSc in Human and Physical Geography from the University of Reading.
+My PhD, which was awarded a one-year Leverhulme Trust Award to conduct my fieldwork - exploring the lives of women and men working as paid domestic workers in Lagos, Nigeria.

 Beyond my work on women's rights, gender and international development, I run a literary blog, bookshy - to document African literature on the continent and the Diaspora and ABC - a website dedicated to African Book Covers.
 Additionally, I edit the literary magazine, REWRITE READS.
 I was also one-third of Not Another Book Podcast.
 As the Founder and Editor of bookshy, I have written in numerous print and online publications, including African Arguments, Brittle Paper and New African Magazine.
 I have also been invited to moderate and chair talks with African writers at a number of international events including Africa Writes in London, England, Ake Arts & Books Festival in Abeokuta, Nigeria, and Writivism Festival in Kampala, Uganda.